pfgithub/threadclient/README.md

 -   [x] dark mode for people without darkreader
 -   [x] fix youtube embed ignoring time codes (there will probably be more things like this to fix)
+-   [x] fix user name color randomization in light mode (generate a light color and return the same with inverted l for darkness)
 -   [ ] the refresh button
 -   [ ] use onhide in more places, eg when collapsing a comment or navigating away
 -   [ ] give up on onhide just delete the elements to not waste ram storing youtube iframes